 Coding is a very precise task.
 While simple spelling errors in writing do not affect the overall message of writing, simple coding errors can have large implications.
 Because there are so many people around the world who code, it is important to have some coding standards.
 This allows people to understand what others have coded and improves the readability and efficiency of codes.

-Having coding standards also allows individuals to find coding errors more easily, allows for uniformity across individuals companies, and makes code easier to maintain.
+Having coding standards also allows individuals to find coding errors more easily, allows for uniformity across individual companies, and makes code easier to maintain.
 The following are four of the newest and well-used coding standards.

 1) STATIC ANALYSIS

-Static analysis is used by development teams in order to finish projects accurately and on time.
+Static analysis is used by dedicated development teams in order to finish projects accurately and on time.
 It reduces errors in code without having to completely run code.
 For example, imagine a team is working on new code for a website with hundreds of blog posts.
 Rather than running the program on the website and applying it to all of the blog posts, static analysis can be used prior to running it, which is more efficient.
 Static analysis can be used in many coding languages, including Python static analysis, and is used in a variety of ways.
 It can be used in code styling analysis, security linking, comment styling analysis, unused code detection, and more.
 One Python static analysis tool is Deepsource, which, like other tools, can help detect bugs and security issues before they become major problems.

 2) CODE READABILITY